JoeMurray/com.cividesk.email.sparkpost/docs/issues.md

 * emails sent from a Forward Mailing link are sent From: the email of the person that sends the email - this is a core issue, see [#21](https://github.com/cividesk/com.cividesk.email.sparkpost/issues/21) and [CRM-18458](https://issues.civicrm.org/jira/browse/CRM-18458).

 In order to alleviate these issues, it is highly recommended that you use and setup a backup mailer.
 This backup mailer will be used whenever Sparkpost cannot/refuses to send.
 The backup mailer is configured at the bottom of the Sparkpost configuration screen.

+In addition, you may want to consider installing the Outbound Domain Enforcement extension, https://github.com/JMAConsulting/biz.jmaconsulting.ode.